javiee/idoven/exercise.md

 https://github.com/prometheus-community/postgres_exporter

 This exporter exposes critical metrics like db current/active connections, replication metrics (state, lag) , disk usage, WAL metrics, buffer etc.
 The setup would be very simple, central prometheus or mimir cluster, promtheus operator deployed on each cluster with low retention and remote write to the central cluster for long-term storage.
-The exporter exposes an endpoint that prometheus will scraped as per the config.
+The exporter exposes an endpoint that prometheus scrapes as per the config.

 5 - This setup presents the following challenges:

-* heavy / writes workloads.
-This setup only allows one primary that can accepts writes.
-This mean that writes only allows scale vertically the machine so it there is a limit to where we can reach.
+* Heavy / writes workloads.
+This setup only allows one primary that can accept writes.
+This means that writes only allow scale vertically the machine so there is a limit in the physical capacity we can scale to.
 We could potentially address this problem by using sharding.

 * Kubernetes installations with a primary/secondary setup do not support failover natively.
 This means that if the primary node goes offline, the cluster will lose the ability to accept writes until an operator initiates a failover to one of the replicas.
 Depending on the workload, this can be addressed in two main ways, in my opinion:
 1 - With monitoring in place, we can detect when the primary has been down for a certain period and trigger a Kubernetes job or script to perform an automated failover.
 This approach is acceptable if there is some tolerance for write query failures during the downtime.